zcoo/fluss/website/blog/2025-07-23-hands-on-fluss-lakehouse.md

 ## Summary

-In this guide, we've explored the Fluss lakehouse architecture and set up a complete local environment with Fluss, Flink, Paimon, and S3.
+In this guide, we've explored the Fluss lakehouse architecture and set up a complete local environment with Fluss, Flink, Paimon, and Minio.
 We've walked through practical examples of data processing that showcase how Fluss seamlessly integrates real-time and historical data.
 With this setup, you now have a solid foundation for experimenting with Fluss's powerful lakehouse capabilities on your own machine.